itzthem3ji/alx-low_level_programming/0x00-hello_world/README.md

-# The ALX Projects:Hello World (Introduction to C).
+# The ALX Low-Level Programming Projects In C: Hello World (Introduction to C).
 * ## Everything you need to know to start with C.
 * ## Betty Coding Style
 #### Areas Covered